vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 In this _Coversheet Demo_, CPRS connects, logs in, clicks on a patient's name ("soft select"), fully selects that patient ("hard select") and then exits.
 The _Router Manager_ will show the seven screens of RPCs that come from this simple interaction.
 Though many of these RPCs go to the VICS Server and not to VISTA, CPRS continues unaffected.

-Open your browser and go to the _Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
+After setting up the VICS Vagrant, open your browser and go to the _Router Manager_ at _[http://10.2.2.222:9012](http://10.2.2.222:9012)_.
 This web client let's you monitor RPCs sent by CPRS through the Router ...

 ![RM Open Empty -width70](images/RM_1_OpenEmpty.png)